bahstrike/ACAudio/README.md

  - The following attribution must be easily visible to the end-user within your application:  "Uses components from Smith Engine (Bad Ass Hackers)"
  - The entirety of this "SmithLib.dll" subsection must be present within your readme file or legal disclaimer.

-You MAY NOT modify, decompile, reverse engineer or sell SmithLib.dll.
+You MAY NOT rename, modify, decompile, reverse engineer or sell SmithLib.dll.
 You must contact Bad Ass Hackers to discuss.
 You MAY NOT use SmithLib.dll in a commercial project.
 You must contact Bad Ass Hackers to discuss.
 You MAY NOT distribute SmithLib.dll in any fashion, unless the entirety of this "SmithLib.dll" subsection is included.
 ```